 Alternatively, if you’re coming from LA or want to travel the opposite route, you can start by traveling through Joshua Tree at the West or East Entrance Station.
 I preferred to exit that way instead as we wanted to eat at a famous restaurant out there, Pappy + Harriets.

 First Stop – Cottonwood Visitor Centre

 Stop at the Cottonwood Visitor Centre and pick up a map and information guide.
 Here you can ask any questions you may have.
 Go to the washroom if you need to as this is one of the only stops with a proper toilet.
 Don’t forget to take some pictures at the Joshua Tree National Park sign.

 Second Stop – Chollo Cactus Garden

 Driving through the grounds, the vegetation at first glance seems relatively uniform.
-If you didn’t think you were in the desert before, this’ll convince ya.
-However, after continuing down the road further, you will enter a sea of cacti that looks otherworldly.
+If you didn’t think you were in the desert before, this will convince ya.
+However, after continuing down the road further, you will enter a sea of cacti that look otherworldly.
 It’s almost as if you’ve transported to an underwater desert, with these little cacti acting as their own moisture-less great barrier reef.